 What Determines the Volume of Water During a Rainstorm?

-The overall collection area is the home’s roof.
+The first catchment area is the home’s roof.
 In the chart below we show how much water will accumulate on the roof of a 1,600-square-foot single-story home.

-You can see that with just one inch of rain almost 1,000 gallons of water will accumulate.
-With a full-blown storm with 12 inches of rain, the roof has collected nearly 12,000 gallons.
-Note, too, that the rain is also accumulating on your lawn, which further compounds drainage issues.
+You can see that with just one inch of rain, almost 1,000 gallons of water will accumulate.
+During a heavy rainstorm with 12 inches of rain, the roof collects nearly 12,000 gallons.
+Note that the rain also accumulates on your lawn, which further compounds drainage issues.

 - 1″ of rain: 997 gallons of water